 Many lifters like to squat and deadlift barefoot for a variety of reasons.
-But it’s not always feasible to lift barefoot, either because your gym doesn’t allow it or you just want to protect your feet from injuries or infections.
+But lifting barefoot is not always feasible because your gym doesn’t allow it, or you just want to protect your feet from injuries or infections.

 Toe shoes are the next best thing to working out barefoot.
 There’s not a lot of material between your feet and the ground, so you have a stable base for heavy lifting.